AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 diffusion model performs a denoising step and the classifier supplies a vote.
 The published construction requires no fine-tuning of either pretrained model.

-The logical chain stays short:

-1. the diffusion denoiser and classifier form one base mapping;
-2. Gaussian smoothing turns that mapping into a smoothed classifier;
-3. the noisy class probability produces the certified $\ell_2$ radius.

-This modular view lets advances in generative denoising contribute to certification without changing the smoothing theorem.
+The method matches $\sigma$ to a diffusion timestep, rescales the noisy image, and performs one denoising step before classification.
+The resulting denoiser and classifier form the base mapping, so the ordinary smoothing theorem still converts its noisy votes into an $\ell_2$ certificate.

 ## One global noise level creates conflicting goals